 Burr & Forman Provides Notice of Data Security Incident

 On October 23, 2023, Burr & Forman became aware of anomalous activity on one of the laptops in its network.
 Burr & Forman activated its Incident Response Plan to initiate an investigation of the incident.
 Burr & Forman engaged cybersecurity experts to assist with the investigative process.
 The investigation indicates that an unauthorized actor gained access to certain documents and information from Burr & Forman's systems.
 On or about November 10, 2023, the investigation determined that some personal information was contained within the affected data.
-Burr & Forman notified Oceans Healthcare of this incident on November 10, 2023.
-Since that time, Burr & Forman has been coordinating with Oceans Healthcare to provide notice to affected individuals.
-The incident did not affect computer systems belonging to Oceans Healthcare.
+Burr & Forman notified Oceans Healthcare and Summit BHC of this incident on November 10, 2023.
+Since that time, Burr & Forman has been coordinating with Oceans Healthcare and Summit BHC to provide notice to affected individuals.
+The incident did not affect computer systems belonging to Oceans Healthcare and Summit BHC.

 The affected information included individuals' names as well as Social Security number, medical coding information with dates and descriptions, and insurance information.